loney7/URL-Analyser-REST-Backend-with-python-and-django/README.md

 -  Redirect the user to the results page.

+#### Step 1 :

+Setup the machine to support django and python 3.
+Turns out, I got stuck in trivial issues with machine setup and it ended up consuming some time.

+#### Step 2 :

-Step 1 : Creating a form to get user input.
+Creating  a model to store values in our database.
+This was followed by creating a super user and running migration scripts.
+This was followed by creating a form to get user input.
 This was fairly easy.
-I found it easy to navigate through the documentation and get the desired result
+I found it easy to navigate through the documentation and get the desired result.

-Step 2 :
+#### Step 3 :

+Creating the result view.